Greene in Kent County, Rhode Island — The American Northeast (New England)

 3. Summit, Rhode Island.

 Summit developed as a railroad village near Greene, Rhode Island with "half-dozen white clapboard houses [which] center around a church, a library, and a store."
 The original Summit Baptist Church building was constructed in 1862 and served the congregation until a new building was constructed nearby in 2001.
 The Coventry Historical Society now owns the old church building and maintains exhibits at the nearby Summit library.
-The Summit General Store, dating to 1888, is still in business.[ (Submitted on August 25, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)
+The Summit General Store, dating to 1888, is still (Submitted on August 25, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)